 No. GoSafe's casualty reduction officers are trained to know the legal signage requirements.
 Prior to starting enforcing, they complete multiple checks, including checking road signage.
 If the road signage is not appropriate, they will not enforce and will report it to the relevant Highway Authority to remedy.

-We will consider enforcement where collisions have happened that resulted in someone being injured, communities have raised concerns, or in areas where vulnerable road users and vehicles mix e.g. near schools or community facilities.
+We consider enforcement where collisions have happened that resulted in someone being injured, communities have raised concerns, or in areas where vulnerable road users and vehicles mix e.g. near schools or community facilities.

 A map showing all enforcement sites is available here.